mcmah309/error_set/README.md

 **How `error_set` Simplifies Error Management:**

-`error_set` allows you to define these subsets of errors and convert them into a superset effortlessly using `.into()`.
+`error_set` allows you to define errors quickly and precisely.
+Correctly scoping errors is easy and no wrapping of various error enum types is necessary, just use `.into()` or `?` (or `coerce!` macro).
 This approach ensures that each function only deals with relevant error variants, avoiding the clutter and inefficiency of mega enums.

-**Benefits of `error_set`:**

-- **Precision:** Define error subsets and supersets clearly, maintaining relevant error handling within appropriate scopes.
-- **Efficiency:** Reduce the overhead of managing unnecessary error variants.
-- **Ease of Use:** Convert subsets into supersets with simple and ergonomic syntax.

 By using `error_set`, your project can maintain clear and precise error definitions, enhancing code readability and maintainability without the tedious process of manually defining and managing error relations.